sharetribe/flex-docs/src/docs/operator-guides/how-to-format-your-text-in-pages/index.md

 ## Image

-You can add images to your sections within the Pages editor.
+You can add images to your Sections via the Section fields.
 However, if you want to add images within the text.
 You can do it with Markdown.
 The format for the image would be: